On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

 $\mbox{ with } h(0,\varphi, r) = r^D F(\varphi) = f(x,y) \mbox{ and } h(1,\varphi, r) = r^D G(\varphi) = g(x,y).$ \end{proof}

-{\bf Second step.} From Theorem \ref{poli-homotopos} we obtain a well defined function from de set of connected components of $Hyp (D)$ into the set of indexes of $\gamma$ such that to each connected component $C$ of $Hyp (D)$ the index of the hyperbolic curve of any polynomial $f\in C$ is associated.
+{\bf Second step.} From Theorem \ref{poli-homotopos} we obtain a well defined function from the set of connected components of $Hyp (D)$ into the set of indices of $\gamma$ such that to each connected component $C$ of $Hyp (D)$ the index of the hyperbolic curve of any polynomial $f\in C$ is associated.
 Moreover, this function is injective.
 So, the maximal number of values that $\Ind (\gamma)$ could reach is an upper bound for the number of connected components of $Hyp(D)$.
-In the next we analyze the different values that $\Ind (\gamma)$ may take.
+In what follows we analyze the different values that $\Ind (\gamma)$ may take.

-\begin{remark}[\cite{arn0}, p.1035] Let $f \in \R[x,y]$ be a hyperbolic homogeneous polynomial and let $F(\varphi)= f(cos \varphi, sin \varphi)$ be the restriction of $f$ to the unit circle.
+\begin{remark}[\cite{arn0}, p.1035] Let $f \in \R[x,y]$ be a hyperbolic homogeneous polynomial and let $F(\varphi)= f(cos \,\varphi, sin \,\varphi)$ be the restriction of $f$ to the unit circle.
 Then, the number of zeroes of the function $F$ in $[0, 2\pi]$ is equal to the number of its critical points. \end{remark}

 \begin{remark} Let $f \in \R[x,y]$ be a hyperbolic homogeneous polynomial of degree $D$.
 Then,

 \end{remark}